India re-establishes diplomatic presence in Kabul | Law-Order

 - India

-India on Thursday re-established its diplomatic presence in Kabul as it deployed a ''technical team'' in its embassy in the Afghan capital.
+India on Thursday resumed its diplomatic presence in Kabul as it deployed a team in its embassy in the Afghan capital, over 10 months after it pulled out its officials from the mission following the Taliban's capture of power.

+The Ministry of External Affairs (MEA), in a statement, said an Indian technical team has reached Kabul on Thursday and has been deployed in the embassy there.

+The reopening of the embassy came three weeks after an Indian team led by JP Singh, MEA's point person for Pakistan, Afghanistan and Iran, visited Kabul and met acting Foreign Minister Mawlawi Amir Khan Muttaqi and some other members of the Taliban dispensation.

-''Recently, another Indian team had visited Kabul to oversee the delivery operations of our humanitarian assistance to Afghanistan and met with senior members of the Taliban,'' it said in a statement.
+''Recently, another Indian team visited Kabul to oversee the delivery operations of our humanitarian assistance to Afghanistan and met with senior members of the Taliban,'' it said, referring to the visit to Kabul by the Singh-led team.

 The MEA said an assessment of the security situation was also carried out during the visit of that team.